 - 20% Fats

 As we have explained before, ectomorphs are tall and slim which means their metabolisms are generally quite fast.
 Due to the fast metabolisms, they will require more carbohydrates if they are looking to gain any weight or muscle.
+Aside from that, they should consume a moderate amount of protein and fat.

 The breakdown of macros for a mesomorph are as follows: